Our free membership, business.com+, takes the pain out of choosing new business services.

 Getting repeat customers is critical for any business.
 Strategies for earning repeat business include creating customer loyalty programs and giving future-use coupons.

-If you or someone you know is considering joining an MLM company, here are some research tips and red flags to consider:
+If you or someone you know is considering joining an MLM company, here are some research tips and red flags to consider to make sure the opportunity is legitimate and not a scam:

-1. Research the company online.
-Conduct an online search to get a general idea of what people say about the company.
+1. Research the company online: Conduct an online search to get a general idea of what people say about the company.
 Also, search the company name with the word “scam” to see if it’s associated with any controversy.
-Consult several sources to find consistent praise or criticism.
 While reviewing sources, pay particular attention to mentions of “pyramid scheme” and claims that it bankrupted people.
-You likely don’t want to be associated with any company with consistent negative impressions.

-2. Pay attention to a recruiter’s behavior.
-Be wary if a recruiter is particularly persistent in getting you to sign up with the company.
+3. Pay attention to a recruiter’s behavior: Be wary if a recruiter is particularly persistent in getting you to sign up with the company.
 If being a sales rep with the company is such an amazing experience, a hard sell shouldn’t be necessary.
 If the recruiter is a family member or friend trying to make you feel guilty or accusing you of not trusting them, that’s also a red flag.
-Other recruiter red flags include constantly promoting the company, and being vague about how much they’re making.
+Other signs include constant company promotion and vague answers about how much they’re earning.

-Julie Thompson and Jennifer Post contributed to this article.
-Source interviews were conducted for a previous version of this article.
+Mona Bushnell contributed to this article.
+Some source interviews were conducted for a previous version of this article.

 Did you find this content helpful?